Why Do We Hide Easter Eggs?

 Easter Egg hunts from what I can gather are a strategic parental ploy to help children burn off sugar laden treats that were left in a basket by the Easter Bunny.
 The fact that sugared up children are running around the backyard in clothes they will only wear one time looking for eggs that later that evening will be turned into salad or better yet pickled or deviled is really hard to fathom.

-Easter Egg hunts at our house were never times of joy and happiness they were times of vicious competitiveness, followed by hurt feelings and then frustration when the number of eggs hid did not match the number of eggs found.
+Easter Egg hunts at our house were never times of joy and happiness.
+They were times of vicious competitiveness> This was followed by hurt feelings and then frustration when the number of eggs hid did not match the number of eggs found.
 That is why we stopped hiding real eggs in the house.
 You have never experienced the joy of Easter until you’ve found a rotting symbol of the season while pulling out the flag for the Fourth of July.

 Maybe you see this differently than I do.
 If you have a really good reason why we hide the darn eggs I’d like to know.